single-cell-data/SOMA/brainstorming.md

 Parameters:

 - uri - location at which to create the object
-- type - an Arrow type defining the type of each element in the array.
+- type - an Arrow `primitive` type defining the type of each element in the array.
 If the type is unsupported, an error will be raised.
 - shape - the length of each domain as a list, e.g., [100, 10].
 All lengths must be in the uint64 range.
 - platform_config - optional storage-engine specific configuration